 During an interactive session he had with the academic staff of the Faculty of Arts, University of Ilorin, on Wednesday, March 20, 2013, Prof. Jacob Kehinde Oluponna of Harvard University, USA, struck a chord in the hearts of his audience.

-The Professor of African and American Studies/ African Religious Tradition in the renowned University disclosed that he would always give out anything he wrote for editing from a younger person in his University before he made it available for publication.
+The Professor of African and American Studies/ African Religious Tradition in the renowned University disclosed that he would always give anything he wrote to a younger person in his university for editing before processing it for publication.
 He stressed that no one knows it all and nothing detracts from his status if he subjects his work to that process.